Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Simulation Results

 \subsection{Pilot Power Allocation}

+Table \ref{tblppa} summarizes the derived optimal superimposed pilot power ratio in frequency domain.
+It can be seen that $\rho_F$ changes with SNR.
+Moreover, $\rho_{Fo}$ in (\ref{eq:opt_rho}) may not be within the range of 0 to 1.
+Therefore, in Table \ref{tblppa}, ``--" is used to indicate this situation.
+In addition, $\{\cdot\}^\dagger$ represents the optimal $\rho_F$ under the optimal $\beta$.

-Fig. \ref{FIG:Pilot_p} shows the BER performance of the proposed SP-DD receiver and SP-DD-D receiver versus the pilot power allocation ratio in frequency domain.
+Fig. \ref{FIG:Pilot_p} shows the BER performance of the proposed SP-DD receiver and SP-DD-D receiver versus $\beta$ and ${{\rho}}_F$.
+The results in Fig. \ref{FIG:Pilot_p:a} exhibit high consistency with the theoretical results in Table \ref{tblppa}.
+Moreover, at SNR = 15 dB, there is not much difference in BER performance between $\beta = 2$ and $\beta = 4$, while in other cases, $\beta = 2$ is optimal.
+Therefore, we set $\beta$ of the SP-DD-D receiver to 2.
 It is noted that, when $\rho_F$ is close to 0, the initial channel estimation performance is poor due to the insufficient SP power, which in turn cannot produce good data symbol estimates and thus the CE does not improve with iterations.
-On the other hand, when $\rho_F$ is close to 1, most of the power will be allocated to the pilot, resulting in a lower effective SNR for the data symbols and thus poor BER performance.
-It can be seen from Fig. \ref{FIG:Pilot_p} that increasing $\beta$ appropriately can improve the BER performance of the receiver.
-However, when $\beta$ is too large, it can lead to worse BER performance, e.g., the case of $\rho_F = 0.1$ and $\beta = 16$ in Fig. \ref{FIG:Pilot_p:b}.
-The reason is that the pilot power is too small when $\beta$ is large and thus the accuracy of CE is reduced, which is consistent with the results in Fig. \ref{FIG:MSE}.
-According to the results, we can see that when $\beta = 8$ and $\rho_F = 0.1$, lower BER was achieved for all scenarios.
-Therefore, hence we choose $\beta = 8$ and $\rho_F = 0.1$ in subsequent simulations.
-In addition, comparing Fig. \ref{FIG:MSE}, Fig. \ref{FIG:Iters} and Fig. \ref{FIG:Pilot_p}, it can be seen that the characteristics of SP-DD are almost consistent with those of SP-DD-D1.
+On the other hand, when $\rho_F$ is close to 1, most of the power will be allocated to the pilot, resulting in a lower effective SINR for the data symbols and thus poor BER performance.
+In addition, it can be seen that the simulation results in Fig. \ref{FIG:Pilot_p:b} show high consistency with the theoretical derivation in (\ref{eq:opt_rho}).
+Although $\rho_{Fo}$ varies at different SNR, in practical applications, the value of $\rho_F$ is usually pre-set as a fixed value.
+Comparing the results under all SNR, in the following simulation, we chose $\rho_F = 10.70\%$ for SP-DD receiver and $\rho_F = 19.08\% $ for SP-DD-D2 receiver.
+In addition, according to the previous settings, the power factor $\rho$ of the SP-DD-D2 receiver is about 1.2\% smaller than that of the SP-DD receiver.
+Moreover, for SP-DD receiver, when $\rho_F = 10.70\%$, the PAPR is 7.52 dB, while for SP-DD-D2 receiver, when $\rho_F = 19.08\%$, the PAPR is 7.23 dB.
+Therefore, compared to the PAPR of the SP-DD receiver, the PAPR of the SP-DD-D2 receiver is reduced by about 4\%.